Navigate this page

 More about domestic abuse

-The Somerset Domestic Abuse Needs Assessment 2021 estimated that 78,330 people will have experienced domestic abuse over their lifetime in Somerset.
-On an annual basis, this equates to 23,960 individuals every year who experience domestic abuse (both familial and intimate partner violence).
+The Somerset Domestic Abuse Needs Assessment 2021 found that around 78,330 people in Somerset have experienced domestic abuse at some point in their lives.
+Each year, about 23,960 individuals face domestic abuse, including both family-related and intimate partner violence.

 The Domestic Abuse Act 2021 created a legal definition of domestic abuse.
 In summary, domestic abuse is where: